 Figure A is a schematic flow diagram of cement-slurry preparation that indicates the steps performed at the central storage location and at the wellsite.
 Each function in the flow diagram also represents a major piece of equipment.
 Some functions may be combined into a multipurpose “cementing unit.”

-For economic reasons, a cementing unit is designed to meet the requirements (including road regulations) of as many locations as possible.
+For economic reasons, a cementing unit as one of the drilling rig components is designed to meet the requirements (including road regulations) of as many locations as possible.
 In Europe, for example, the required specifications vary from one country to another, and the unit must conform to the most stringent regulations.
 In addition, soundproofing is more frequently demanded because of the proximity of wells to residential areas (Fig. 1).

 Cementing Unit Components